kirannxt/Task-Management-Angular4/docs/about.md

-1.
+#### Initial Layout

-creae the 'core' module, and 'app' import it, in the 'core' create the components 'header', 'footer', and 'sidebar' components, let 'core' import them and export them, thus 'app' module will access these components.
+Creae the 'core' module, and 'app' import it, in the 'core' create the components 'header', 'footer', and 'sidebar' components, let 'core' import them and export them, thus 'app' module will access these components.

 familiar with flex layout